 During consideration of the Public Finance Bill in 1989, the controller and auditor general advised parliament that the legislation "will give effect to the most fundamental changes to financial management practices seen in New Zealand's history.
 These reforms are enormous, ambitious, and, in large part, unprecedented anywhere in the world".
 And their fiscal impact was indeed dramatic.
 The government moved in less than four years from a severe fiscal crisis to attaining a positive net worth and triple-A rating.
-Since the reforms the government has been operating with surplus – government net worth has increased every year since 1999, except one year when the government took on new liabilities and the four years following the financial crisis, during which there were also major earthquakes which did huge damage to NZ’s second city.
-New Zealand’s net worth was in 2008 NZ $105 bn, rising to NZ $116 bn in 2017 – 38% of GDP.
+Since the reforms the government has been operating with surplus - government net worth has increased every year since 1999, except one year when the government took on new liabilities and the four years following the financial crisis, during which there were also major earthquakes which significantly damaged New Zealand's second city.
+New Zealand's net worth was in 2008 NZ $105 bn, rising to NZ $116 bn in 2017 - 38% of GDP.
 This trend of rising surplus is contrary to the trend in other countries, such as Australia, Canada, the US and the UK, which all have negative net worth and all have seen their net worth decline since the financial crisis - in the case of the US and the UK, markedly so.
 There was also dramatic reductions in inflation after the reforms and GDP growth averaged nearly 5% over 1993-1995.
-Currently the economy continues to grow with OECD projections of economic growth around 3% for 2018.

 According to Ian Ball, the greatest impact of the public financial management reforms was “how radically the reforms changed the way the New Zealand government operated.”
 The transformation in only two years from a cash based system, which was common practice in most governments at the time, to an accrual based system radically changed the basis of the whole system. .
 The ground-breaking modernization of New Zealand's public sector attracted international interest with Treasury receiving weekly visits from overseas groups.
 Ball also argues that as a result of the reform the New Zealand government “built up a buffer against economic or other shocks.
 But it's done that consistently now over these past 25 years.”
 As a result of these reforms, New Zealand has come to hold a special place in the recent history of public sector reform.
 In three major pieces of legislation in the 1980s, it implemented a particularly radical version of what became known as the “new public management” (NPM), and indeed provided an archetype of that movement.